 Instead of separating individual channels, the ‘all traffic’ section feature of the analytics tool combines all the sources directing visitors to your site for a detailed analysis and comparison.

-With this feature, you can quickly analyze the different sources of your web traffic.
-This is important in finding out the biggest source of your site traffic.
+With this feature, you can quickly analyse the different sources of your web traffic.
+This is important in finding out the biggest source of your site’s traffic.
 It even narrows down to the specifics of the channels in question.
 For instance, you can use it to tell which specific social network or search engine drives the most traffic.

-When you click through each one of the domains presented, you’ll also be shown the specific pages the visitors land to upon clicking through the referrals links.
-Works better if your referral link is a blog.
-By clicking through the domain link presented, you’ll be directed to the specific page sending majority of the traffic you’re getting on your site.
+When you click through each one of the domains presented, you’ll also be shown the specific pages the visitors land on upon clicking through the referral links.
+It works better if your referral link is a blog.
+By clicking through the domain link presented, you’ll be directed to the specific page sending the majority of the traffic you’re getting on your site.

-The campaign section is meant to track visitors landing to your site from the campaigns you created or from a third party application — if there’s one that is.
+The campaign section is meant to track visitors landing to your site from the campaigns you created or from a third-party application, if there’s one.

 Campaigns are designed to use UTM parameters, attached at the end of your site URL or any other URL that your visitors are expected to click on.

 To keep track of your campaigns, three things are expected from you.

 With campaigns, you’ll be presented with a detailed record of all the visitors landing on your website, along with where they’re visiting your site from, including the links to an email you sent them earlier on.